btrejo12/the-safe-place-discord-bot/README.md

 ```
 <br>

-Create a `.env` file at the project root and include requires secrets in the format: <br>
+Create a `secrets/.env` file and include required secrets in the format: <br>

 ```
 APIKEY=